nios-students/docs/wiki/FAQ'S.md

 Note: Ilovepdf is website so, you can do this on any device which has a web browser and storage for.pdf file.

-# How to open .zip file?
+# How to open .zip/.rar file?

 - Videos for windows:
 1. [Windows 7](https://www.youtube.com/watch?v=nXAYWwiDvc8)